spapas/spapas.github.io/content/django-rest-auth-tokens.rst

         ),
     }

-Finally, keep in mind that you haven't defined these in your views or your settings, they will have the following default_ values_:
+Please keep in mind that you haven't defined these in your views or your settings, they will have the following default_ values_:

 .. code-block:: python